 "O God!" she lamented.
 "How can you be so heartless as to take my only son away from me?"

 There was nothing left for her to do but to cremate her son.
 With a heavy heart, she carried his body to a crematorium—the very crematorium overseen by her husband.
-Harishchandra saw Taramati approaching him with a corpse.
+Harishchandra saw Shaivya approaching him with a corpse.
 They had changed so much after parting ways that they did not recognize each other.
 He demanded that she pay the tax first.

 "Tax?
 But I have nothing with me.
 How can I possibly pay the tax?" she said.

-"Veerabahu?
-That means you ... you're Harishchandra?"
+"You ... you're Harishchandra?"

 Harishchandra was surprised she knew his name.

-"It's me, Tara," she wept.
+"It's me, Shaivya," she wept.

 "Yes, my lord."